Lower back workouts you can practice at home

 To perform the exercises, you first find your neutral spine position, which is described and demonstrated in the video.

 Next, you brace your abdominal muscles, contracting your entire waist area to tighten the muscles.
 Do this in the same way you would if you thought someone was going to punch you in the stomach, or like what happens when you cough or sneeze.

 To test whether or not you are bracing correctly, poke all around your waist with your fingertips, including your sides, the middle near your belly button, high low, all over.
 If you’re doing right, everywhere you poke will feel tight (even though there may be some soft stuff on top LOL), and it should be a little hard to breathe.

-Once you are in neutral spine and braced, you attempt to straighten your right arm and left leg at the same time.
+Once you are in neutral spine and braced, you are ready to follow along with Patty and perform the exercises.
 Try not to allow any movement in your waist or hips as you do this.
-To make sure and provide yourself some feedback, you can utilize a yard stick, as shown in the video.

-Return your right arm and left leg to the starting position, then do the same thing with your left arm and right leg.
-Your goal is to do this continuously for 1 to 3 minutes, maintaining a tight brace the entire time.
+Your goal is to do theach of these exercises continuously for 1 to 3 minutes, maintaining a tight brace the entire time.

 Practice these lower back workouts twice a week, and before you know it, your lower back will be bulletproof!

 Have you suffered from lower back pain?
 Tried any lower back workouts that didn’t work for you?
 Afraid to exercise your low back for fear of getting injured?